 Application and Notification

-Upon being accepted for admission to ASU, your high school transcripts and ACT/SAT scores will be evaluated automatically to determine your Carr Academic Scholarship eligibility.
+Upon being accepted for admission to ASU, your high school transcripts and/or ACT/SAT scores will be evaluated automatically to determine your Carr Academic Scholarship eligibility.
 No additional application is necessary.

 If you are selected for a Carr Academic Scholarship, you will be notified via email within two weeks after you have been accepted for admission to ASU.